Critter Science

 11.)
 Black widow bites aren’t always fatal.
 Out of 23,000 documented Lactrodectus envenomation cases that occurred in the U.S. from 2000 to 2008, the study authors noted that not a single death occurred as a result of a black widow bite.
 Only 1.4% of bite victims suffered “major effects” of black widow venom.

-arachnidblack widowcrittereggspidervenomweb
+arachnidblack widowcritterdeadlyeggspidervenomvenomousweb

-With over 45 years of critter experience to my credit and hundreds of zoology teaching hours to people around the world, I have amassed not only a continuing thirst for critter knowledge but a desire to teach others all I can about the majesty and wonder of our natural world.
+With over 50 years of critter experience to my credit and hundreds of zoology teaching hours to people around the world, I have amassed not only a continuing thirst for critter knowledge but a desire to teach others all I can about the majesty and wonder of our natural world.
 Critter Science is a culmination of such knowledge.
 I have hands on as well as book acquired intel on all kinds of critters.
 Whether they're on land, sea, or in the air.
 I will never say that I know everything about all animals.
 That's impossible, even for a savant.
 But, that being said, ask me any animal question and I'll answer it.
 If I don't know the answer, I'll get an answer for you!

 Hammerhead Bat from Africa

-The Sweet Sugar Gliders
+The Sweet Sugar Glider

 Related Posts